ohoachuck/minilytic-ios-sdk/README.md

 This open-source library allows you to integrate minilytic analytics SDK into your iOS app.

+The `MLYTracker` is your unique entry point to send tracking event.
+You do not need to know any other classes.
+Really.

 You simply track an event like this:

 ```objectice-c